 Examine Financial Aid Opportunities

 Many adults seeking a career change have lost their current job due to layoffs or outsourcing.
 If this is you, even the lower tuition rates at a community college can seem out of reach.
 There are numerous financial aid options for adult students returning to school – as long as you know where to look.
-According to an article at Monster
+According to an article at Monster, nearly half of all community college students receive some type of financial aid.
+Talk to an advisor at the school you choose about possible financial aid opportunities.

 Go For It!

 Once you have taken the time to research your options in a school and a degree program, it’s time to take the career-change plunge.
-The first step on campus may be the hardest, but once you get into a few classes and ramp up to speed on college coursework, your efforts can reap big rewards.
+The first step on campus may be the hardest, but once you get into a few classes and ramp-up to speed on college coursework, your efforts can reap big rewards.
 It is never too late to make the career change you have always dreamed about.
-With a wealth of options available at community colleges today, your next big career step may only be a few semesters away!
+With a wealth of options available at community colleges today, your next big career step is only a few semesters away.